taskyland/libcurl-impersonate-napi/README.md

 - **Multi-handle Support**: Concurrent request processing with curl multi interface
 - **Cross-platform**: Works on Windows, macOS, Linux (including musl), and ARM architectures

+## Security

+This package depends on shared libraries of https://github.com/lexiforest/curl-impersonate in order to function.
+By default, this is automatically selected depending on your platform and it's default installation path of the platform's package manager.
+However, to exercise caution, you should make sure to download exactly from the repository `https://github.com/lexiforest/curl-impersonate` manually, check sha256 hashes, and use `setLibPath(/path/to/your/downloaded/libcurl-impersonate.so)` before using this package's functions.
+This makes sure you are not dealing with an tampered copy and are using an updated version.

+If you believe you have found a security vulnerability in `libcurl-impersonate-napi`, we encourage you to responsibly disclose this and NOT open a public issue.
+We will investigate all legitimate reports.

+Our preference is that you make use of GitHub's private vulnerability reporting feature to disclose potential security vulnerabilities in our Open Source Software.
+To do this, please visit https://github.com/taskyland/libcurl-impersonate-napi/security and click the "Report a vulnerability" button.

 ## Installation

 ```bash